A strong CV is the only way you will get noticed by employers, and land job interviews

 Never delve into the details of your roles without setting the scene first – or you risk confusing readers.
 Write a quick intro to show recruiters who you work for, where you sit within the business, and what the overall goal of your role is.

-Bullet point your responsibilities to detail exactly what you do within your role, who you liaise with, and the skills and knowledge you apply.
+Bullet point your responsibilities to detail exactly what you do within your role, who you liaise with, and the interpersonal skills and knowledge you apply.

 These are some good examples of achievements…